Dynamical Systems and Partial Differential Equations (PDEs) Group

 - Qualitative analysis of dissipative partial differential equations

 - Pinning, capture and release of fronts by localised inhomogeneities

 - Positivity of solutions to dissipative fourth-order PDEs

 - Time semidiscretizations of semilinear PDEs.

+We are currently accepting PhD applications.
 Take a look at our Mathematics, dynamical systems and PDEs studentship.